seclorum/SIMDsynth/README.md

 # SIMDsynth

-This code is a SIMD-accelerated audio synthesizer written in C++, using vectorized math to simulate polyphonic audio synthesis with filters, envelopes, LFOs, and sine wave oscillators.
+This is a SIMD-accelerated audio synthesizer written in C++, using vectorized math to simulate polyphonic audio synthesis with filters, envelopes, LFOs, and sine wave oscillators.
 It's optimized for both x86-64 (SSE) and ARM64 (NEON) platforms.

 A basic "C" version of the synth is implemented in `simdsynth.cpp`, which can be tested during development with the `make test` target of the Makefile (requires `sox` to play samples from piped output).